iBehave-CADRE/BIT-Boy/00_ECERCISES_Instructions.md

 [Arduino Language Reference](https://www.arduino.cc/reference/en/)

 To complete all exercises, you will have to master functions in Arduino.
-It can be used to create custom functions but also to pass parameters along and return data:
+They can be used to create custom functions but also to pass parameters along and return data:

 [Using functions in a sketch](https://docs.arduino.cc/learn/programming/functions/)